araobp/image-features/README.md

        :
 ```

 I honestly admit that the result above was the best case.
+I made a similar use case with an infrared array sensor in another project.
+I find that infrared array sensors are more suitable for this use case than image sensors.

 ### Motion detection